Azure IoT reference architecture

 This reference architecture shows a recommended architecture for IoT applications on Azure using PaaS (platform-as-a-service) components.

 IoT applications can be described as things (devices) sending data that generates insights.
 These insights generate actions to improve a business or process.
 An example is an engine (the thing) sending temperature data.
 This data is used to evaluate whether the engine is performing as expected (the insight).
 The insight is used to proactively prioritize the maintenance schedule for the engine (the action).

 This reference architecture uses Azure PaaS (platform-as-a-service) components.
-Other options for building IoT solutions on Azure include:
+Another recommended option for building IoT solutions on Azure is: